Purity for flat cohomology: Global purity consequences and the conjectures of Gabber

-\bpf The assertion about the case $\dim(R) \ge 4$ was settled in \cite{SGA2new}*{XI, 3.13 (ii)}.
+\bpf The assertion about the case $\dim(R) \ge 4$ was settled in \cite{SGA2new}*{expos\'{e}~XI, th\'{e}or\`{e}me~3.13~(ii)}.
 Moreover, a line bundle $\sL$ on $U_R$ is trivial if and only if it extends to a line bundle on $R$.
 For regular $R$, one constructs such an extension either by considering Weil divisors or by first extending $\sL$ as a coherent module and then taking the determinant of a perfect complex representing this module.

 For the remaining assertion about $\Pic(U_R)_\tors$, \Cref{main-pf} implies the bijectivity of the left vertical map in the commutative diagram

 Since every element of $\Pic(U_R)_\tors$ comes from $H^1(U_R, \mu_n)$ for some $n \ge 0$, the claim follows. \epf